StyraInc/regal/docs/rules/performance/non-loop-expression.md

 allow if {
     some email in input.emails
-    admin in input.roles # <- this is not required in the loop endswith(email, "@example.com")
+    "admin" in input.roles # <- this is not required in the loop endswith(email, "@example.com")
 }
 ```